-I mean, I generally have excellent self-control.
-But I have only ever been on 2 diets and I quit both early.
+I mean, I generally have excellent self-control, just not for diets.
+I have only ever been on 2 diets and I quit both early.
 Gained back the weight.
 And you know why?
-People aren’t great at making themselves miserable.
+Because people aren’t great at making themselves miserable.
 People hate telling themselves they can’t have what they want.
 And you know what?
 That’s ok!

 It’s ok if you want to be happy.
 The secret isn’t to learn how to deal with misery.
 The secret is to find a way to get to your goal that you frickin’ are addicted to.

 So if you love binge eating, as I do, and hate restricting yourself from certain foods, maybe intermittent fasting is for you.
 Maybe it’s working out so much that you can eat as much as you like.
 Maybe it’s savoring your food.
 Maybe it’s going for a walk after you eat.

 If there’s a healthy food you love, focus on incorporating more of those into your diet rather than what you “can’t” eat.
 So if you love apples, eat an apple before your biggest meal.
 If you love radishes, roast them, saute them, eat them raw with salt and pepper.
 Make the healthy thing you love the appetizer and it turns out, you’ll end up eating a delicious craveable healthy food and there will just be less room for the unhealthy.

 The secret to being frugal is not to deny yourself everything but to concentrate spending on the things that you love.
 As an obvious first step, stop paying for stuff you hate.
 Stop paying for the gym if you hate going to the gym.
 Get rid of anything that’s only ok or that you just do on autopilot.